realivanivani/realivanivani.github.io/_posts/2025-05-18-data-management-governance-for-ai.md

     * **Generative AI:** Tag data before vectorization to maintain clarity on the original data.
     * **Fine-tuning:** Tag data used to enrich large language models.

 Adhering to these principles can streamline AI development by minimizing time spent on data cleaning and compliance.

-**Key Principles from "Data Management for AI Training (Part 2)":**

-* **Data Volume:** Collect as much data as possible, as it's often difficult to predict which samples will be most valuable.
-For instance, Google Translate utilized trillions of examples.
-* **Data Quality:** Ensure data accuracy, as machine learning models learn precisely what they are taught.
-Poor quality data inevitably leads to poor results.
-* **Data Adequacy:** The data must be relevant to the task at hand.
-Using irrelevant data (e.g., Canadian turkey sales to forecast US sales) will yield inadequate results.
-* **Data Transformation:** Transform data into a format that the model can easily digest.
-This includes labeling, where the model is shown correct answers.
-* **Data Reduction and Cleansing:** Reduce irrelevant data to improve model performance and clean the data by fixing or removing incomplete, meaningless, corrupted, or inaccurate entries.
-* **Data Wrangling:** Transform raw data into a form that best describes the underlying problem.
-This involves formatting and normalization to ensure data consistency.
-* **Feature Engineering:** Create new, informative features from existing data to enhance model efficiency, such as splitting date and time information into separate features.

-The video underscores that data preparation is a critical step, often consuming up to 80% of a data science project's time.
+Next step in AI training is data preparation, which is covered briefly in the following [video](https://www.youtube.com/watch?v=P8ERBy91Y90).

 ### Is Data Management the Key to AI Training?
 Absolutely.

-The video "Is Data Management Key for AI Training?" strongly affirms the critical role of data management.
 Effective data management has real cost and business performance implications, transforming data into intellectual property and a competitive advantage.
+The video ["Is Data Management Key for AI Training?"](https://www.youtube.com/watch?v=qtuzVc0N5o0)) strongly affirms the critical role of data management.

 Here’s why it’s so crucial: